DPR-droid/2021_11_pands-project/README.md

 # Programming and Scripting project 2021

 ## Introduction
 The repository is created to show my research of the well-known Fisher’s Iris data set and to write the documentation for my python code to investigate.
-The first objective is to create a README file which contains a summary of the dataset and investigation.
+The first objective is to create a README file that contains a summary of the dataset and investigation.

 1. Fisher’s Iris data set background
 2. Use python to demonstrate its functionality
-3. Investigate the Iris fisher data base using python with observations
+3. Investigate the Iris fisher database using python with observations
 4. Test machine learning on the data set.
-5. Finalise the python program for project.
+5. Finalise the python program for the project.
+6. Conclusion

 ## The Fisher’s Iris data set background
 ### Ronald Fisher

 ![Ronald Fisher]( https://github.com/DPR-droid/pands-project/blob/main/README%20image%20files/Ronald%20Fisher.JPG)

-Sir Ronald Aylmer Fisher, byname R.A.
+Sir Ronald Aylmer Fisher, by name R.A.
 Fisher, (born February 17, 1890, London, England—died July 29, 1962, Adelaide, Australia), British statistician and geneticist who pioneered the application of statistical procedures to the design of scientific experiments.
 [1]

 ### The data set
-Dr E. Anderson measured the two species Iris setosa and iris versicolor growing in the same colony with the third sample Iris virginica, differs from the two other samples in not being taken from the same natural colony [2].
+Dr E. Anderson measured the two species Iris setosa and iris versicolor growing in the same colony with the third sample Iris virginica, which differs from the two other samples in not being taken from the same natural colony [2].
 The dataset fifty samples of each of the three Iris’s, with four measurements dimensions in each of the three different Iris’s
 1. Sepal Length
 2. Sepal width
 3. Petal Length